-- Stage 1 Frontline resolution, we will always try to resolve the complaint quickly and to the customer's satisfaction wherever we can.
-This resolution will be provided within five working days, unless there are exceptional circumstances. - Stage 2 Investigation, if you are dissatisfied with the decision at stage 1, the complaint will be investigated, acknowledge in three working days and decision provided as soon as possible but within twenty working days. - If you are still unhappy after the further investigation and reply you can take the matter up with the Scottish Public Services Ombudsman, our reply will include the contact details. - You should also note that you have the right to raise unresolved concerns with your local councillors, MSP or MP.
-Please allow the school time to process the complaint first as per the advice above.
-Involvement of a third party can slow down the process of reaching a resolution.
+- · Stage 1 Frontline resolution, we will always try to resolve the complaint quickly and to the customer's satisfaction wherever we can.
+This resolution will be provided within five working days, unless there are exceptional circumstances. - · Stage 2 Investigation, if you are dissatisfied with the decision at stage 1, the complaint will be investigated, acknowledge in three working days and decision provided as soon as possible but within twenty working days. - · If you are still unhappy after the further investigation and reply you can take the matter up with the Scottish Public Services Ombudsman (SPSO), our reply will include the contact details. - · You should also note that you have the right to raise unresolved concerns with your local councillors, MSP or MP.